-Deciding whether it’s better to rent or buy is one of the most important investing decisions of your life.
+Deciding whether it’s better to rent or buy is one of the most important investment decisions of your life.
 If you’re reading this post I know you are taking it seriously.

 Also, here is a recent Millennial Money Minutes podcast episode on rent vs. buy for a quick perspective (but there is a lot more data in this entire post):

-It’s still a better idea to buy instead of rent in most markets.
+It’s still a better idea to buy instead of renting in most markets.

 A lot of the data shared in the media is super generic – like you should rent in San Francisco and buy in Des Moines Iowa.
 It’s actually not that helpful.
 Forbes publishes an annual article on the Best Buy Cities and is worth checking out, but too many people only use this advice.